Home/Blog/How we automate business processes with n8n (SEO automation included)

 Now it just works.
 Zero touch.
 Zero mistakes.

-We built an automated pipeline: research triggers feed into content generation, each article goes through quality checks, gets formatted for their CMS, and publishes on schedule.
+I built an automated pipeline: research triggers feed into content generation, each article goes through quality checks, gets formatted for their CMS, and publishes on schedule.
 The system handles SEO metadata, internal linking suggestions, and image placement.
+(I wrote about what makes content actually rank — the automation handles the production, but the strategy still matters.)

 A human reviews a sample of articles each week.
 But the pipeline does the heavy lifting.
 The output is consistent, on-schedule, and costs a fraction of what a traditional content team would charge.